 Art Directors: Madison Kichler, Sarah Hackett

 Account: Katherine James

-Merits: Publishment / Adweek, Adforum, San Francisco Egotist
+Merits: Published in Adweek, Adforum, and San Francisco Egotist

 On the flip side, we also got some not so good PR from SF Weekly and from the city of San Francisco, who served us a cease and desist.

-However, a city ordinance in San Francisco passed requiring 30% of statues to represent women.
+However, a city ordinance in San Francisco passed requiring 30% of statues to represent women just one month later.

 All press is good press, right?

-By adding a "Ms." in front of well-known streets named after men –– or mistakenly believed to be named after men, we brought attention to our female legends who are so often overlooked.
+We added "Ms." in front of well-known streets named after men––or mistakenly believed to be named after men, and brought attention to female legends who are so often overlooked.

 The website served as a permanent spot for people to learn more about the women and the project overall.
 Users could also browse by San Francisco's map and submit stories of any influential women missing from our site.